farsonic/nsxez/README.md

 NSXEZ is a Python library to remotely manage/automate NSX-T platforms.
 The user is NOT required to be a Software Programmer, or have sophisticated knowledge of NSX-T environments, or have a complex understanding of the NSX-T REST API.
 It does however expect that someone has built a functional NSX-T environment which includes a functional Tier-0 router and potentially edge gatway services and VNI pool for VRF examples...if you expect to have any decent functionality.
 This is very much a work in progress and being updated daily at this stage.

+The module will aim to provide functions of SET, DEL and GET for various API calls into the NSX-T manager, using common industry terminology.
+For example to read the routing table would be get_route_table() while creating an EVPN instance would be set_routing_instance().
+As these are created an ongoing list of commands would/should be maintained.

 ## Installation